top of page

 1. Pregnant women, particularly those starting their pregnancy with marginal zinc status, are at increased risk of becoming zinc insufficient due, in part, to high fetal requirements for zinc.
 Lactation can also deplete maternal zinc stores, and for these reasons, the RDA for zinc is higher for pregnant and lactating women than for other women.

-1. Based on that information from the NIH, make sure your prenatal vitamin contains zinc.
+1. Based on that information from the NIH, make sure your prenatal vitamin contains at least twelve milligrams per day,

 2. Avoid prenatal vitamins that use the oxide form.
 Instead, look for glycinate or bisglycinate, which are better absorbed and easier on the stomach and digestive system.